kesava-karri/the-odin-project/projects/battleship/README.md

 ### Skills Demostrated

-- Built the project using TDD (No DOM manipulation or UI) -
+- Built the project using TDD (Not relying on `console.log` or DOM manipulation) -

 ### Read my insights about grid [here]()